-Up to about half a century ago, Catholics were regularly assured that God's will for our faith and conduct was channeled to us through Pope and bishops, with the teaching authority given them by Christ himself.
+Up to the 1960's, Catholics were regularly assured that God's will for our faith and conduct was channeled to us through Pope and bishops, with the teaching authority given them by Christ himself.
 Papal infallibility was solemnly proclaimed in 1869, and stressed the principle of authority so strongly as to leave little room to make up one's own mind on issues of faith or morals.
 If arguments arose, we could expect a statement from the Magisterium to put the issue beyond doubt.
 Recently, a much lower respect for Church authority is palpable.
 Some welcome this greater freedom for individual conscience, while others long for a return to the clear dogmatic stance of the past, defined and unquestionable.
 Perhaps we can get some light from today's Gospel, where Jesus "teaches with authority, and not as their scribes."

-Until the recent past, many worried about an excessive dogmatism coming from Rome, seeking to stretch of the extent of defined doctrine.
+Until the recent past, many worried about an excessive dogmatism coming from Rome, stretching the extent of defined teaching.
 Surely it is right to expect our leaders to ground their teaching in the well-springs of the Gospel.
 Yet somehow, beyond and beneath all authority in the Church, and permeating it with vitality, is the prophetic authority of Christ himself, who is the Way, the Truth and the Life.
 Through him, in faith and loyalty, we can know with certainty what God the Father expects of us, and what we must do in order to gain eternal life.
 Just one thing is needed: to be willing to undertake whatever he shows us, no matter how difficult.
 If Christ is God's fullest Word to us, we can have no reserves about doing what he says.

 We have all had teachers in the course of our lives, at primary school, at secondary school, at third level or in other less formal educational contexts.
 Some of those teachers we might prefer to forget, but others we remember with great fondness.
 Some of them had a significant influence for good on us.
 They inspired us with a love for the subject that they taught and we may have gone on to study it ourselves.
 They shared some expertise with us and encouraged us to head off in a direction of our own.
 In today's gospel the people of Capernaum recognize Jesus who had come to their synagogue as a teacher, and not just another teacher but a teacher who was very different to the teachers they had grown used to, the scribes, the experts in the Jewish Law.
 His teaching, we are told, 'made a deep impression on people, because, unlike the scribes, he taught them with authority.'
 The people in the synagogue exclaimed, 'Here is a teaching that is new and with authority behind it.'
 This journey of Jesus to the synagogue where he taught with authority and healed a man with an unclean spirit is the first public act of Jesus in Mark's gospel.
 According to Mark, Jesus first appeared on the scene as an authoritative teacher, as someone whose teaching, whose word, could deliver people from their demons, from the forces that were oppressing them and leaving them diminished as human beings.